-Killing the business you love involves mistakes, misdemeanours and stunning failure brought about by business owners who didn’t know their limitations – so how do you avoid similar pitfalls?
+Killing the business you love involves mistakes, misdemeanours and (sometimes) stunning failure.
+So how do you avoid similar pitfalls?

 Often it’s the step from entrepreneur to a public listing and becoming accountable to a board and shareholders that brings people undone.

-Often SMEs fail to thrive or just fail completely because their founder fails to recognise that what got them to where they are is not what will get them to where they want to be.
+Often SMEs fail to thrive because their founder fails to recognise that what got them to where they are is not what will get them to where they want to be.

 Innovators who have a vision or have spotted an opportunity are the reason a business exists and the best leaders for the earliest stages of business.

 They have passion and perseverance, and because the team is usually small, their contagious enthusiasm will power the business.